MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-authentication.md

 ---
 title: Configure authentication in Power Pages
-description: Learn how to configure portal authentication
+description: Learn how to configure authentication in Power Pages and review common identity providers.
 author: nickdoelman

 ms.topic: conceptual